 What is Market Power?

-Market power is a measure of the ability of a company to successfully influence the pricing of its products or services in the overall market.
+Market power is a measure of the ability of a company to successfully influence the pricing of its products or services in the overall marketplace.

 Factors influencing Market Power

 For a company to hold extensive market power in the industry in which it operates, the industry must not be heavily populated.
 Market power is inversely related to the number of companies present in the market.
 Fewer companies mean greater market power is available to each player.

 For a company to exert market power, it must be faced with an inelastic demand from its customers.
 This means that regardless of the price of the product, there is a persistent need for the product.
 Companies can achieve an inelastic demand curve by providing unique products and services that create value for the customer.